palpen/ProgrammingNotes/git.md

 # Basic Git and GitHub Workflow

+## Definitions
+* `HEAD`: latest commit on the current branch.
+To see where HEAD is pointing to, do `cat .git/HEAD`.
+Defined only for local branches in local repository.
+* `working tree`: "files that you are currently working on."([source](https://stackoverflow.com/a/29625893)), the same as `HEAD` upon checkout

 ## Setting Up a Repository

 1. Create a folder that will contain the codes you will version control